CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 #### Fetching Data

 Midway through phase 2, as our refactoring to adhere to Clean Architecture was ongoing, we realized that we would need a way to fetch data (in the form of Strings) to be shown to the user.
 We contemplated placing a way to fetch data inside `ServiceController`, which was, at the time, the only class inside the Interface Adapters layer.
 Upon realizing that this would place too much responsibility in a single class, violating the Single Responsibility Principle, we concluded that the only Clean Architecture- and SOLID-adherent way to do this was to create a new class to perform this role.
 We named it `DataPresenter`: it fetches data from the appropriate place in the code, and has methods in which the Strings from the Use Case layer can be modified if necessary.

+#### Late in Phase 2

+During phase 2, we had an optional task of implementing the Memento design pattern.
+After successfully completing our main tasks for phase 2, we had an opportunity to add this functionality to our program for the benefit of the users.
+We decided to implement an 'Undo' functionality using the Memento Design Pattern.

+Moreover, considering the accessibility needs of the users, we introduced the 'dark mode' feature (similar to IntelliJ) to the program which adjusts the color scheme to facilitate more visibility in the UI.

 ## Usage of Clean Architecture